-During this challenging time of the COVID-19 (coronavirus) outbreak, we at Greater Seacoast Community Health are making some temporary changes to keep our patients, staff and community safer.
+During the COVID-19 (coronavirus) outbreak, we at Families First are making some temporary changes to keep our patients, staff and community safer.

 Read on to learn about other changes, including what to do if you are feeling ill, what to expect when you call or visit us, and what services are now offered by phone or video.

 Here is new information from the State of New Hampshire on the next people who will be eligible to get the Covid vaccine.
 We do not yet have the vaccine in our office, but it is available to some people through the State.
 Here’s what to do:

 Starting Friday January 22, you can sign up to receive a vaccine at vaccines.NH.gov The vaccine will be administered at one of 13 fixed State sites, starting Jan.
 26.

 If you are under age 65 and have certain medical conditions

 You may be eligible to receive the vaccine starting January 26th if you have two or more health conditions, such as cancer, chronic kidney disease, COPD or other high-risk pulmonary disease, Down syndrome, heart conditions, immunocompromised from organ transplant, obesity, pregnancy, sickle cell disease, type 2 diabetes.
 If this applies to you, we as your health care provider need to confirm your eligibility so you can sign up to receive the vaccine.
 Please fill out this form.
 We will then send information to the state verifying that you have medical conditions that make you eligible to receive the vaccine in phase 1b of the NH vaccine rollout.

 If you are under 65 and have less than two medical conditions

 People under age 65 who have less than two medical conditions will be vaccinated in Phase 2 or Phase 3, as shown below.
 We are not currently keeping lists of patients requesting the vaccine, so there is no need to make an appointment or speak to your provider about the vaccine now.